Stuycs-K/finalproject-09-chen-stacey-liu-sophie-calungsod-r/DEVLOG-Sophie.md

 - Wrote pop function for stack and fixed a few more bugs in the exception if statements (20 min)
 - Wrote add, subtract, divide, mulitply, and modulo functions (20 min)
 - Wrote comments for the functions, fixed incorrect logic for slide function, wrote tests.
 (30 min)

+### 2025-05-21 - whitespace knowledge clarification
+- Clarified how heap access and input/output works in whitespace (10 min)